Johann Christoph Bach (organist at Ohrdruf): Life

-Johann Christoph was born in Erfurt in June 1671, a few months before the family moved to Eisenach, where Johann Sebastian was born fourteen years later as the last child.
-In 1686 Johann Christoph was sent to Erfurt to study under Johann Pachelbel for the next three years.
+Christoph was born in Erfurt, on 16 June 1671, a few months before the family moved to Eisenach, where Johann Sebastian was born fourteen years later as the last child.
+In 1686, Johann Christoph was sent to Erfurt to study under Johann Pachelbel for the next three years.
 By the end of his apprenticeship he was organist in the St. Thomas church in that town for a short time, followed by some months at Arnstadt where several Bach relatives lived.

-In 1690 Johann Christoph became organist at the Michaeliskirche at Ohrdruf.
-In October 1694 he married Dorothea von Hof.
+In 1690, Johann Christoph became organist at the Michaeliskirche at Ohrdruf.
+In October 1694, he married Dorothea von Hof.
 His mother Maria Elisabeth Lämmerhirt had died earlier that year, and his father Johann Ambrosius Bach died in March the next year.
 Two younger brothers, Johann Jacob and Johann Sebastian, who up till then had been living with their father in Eisenach, came to live with Johann Christoph's family in Ohrdruf.
 At the time, Johann Jacob was thirteen, and Johann Sebastian not even ten.
 Johann Christoph's five sons were born between 1695 and 1713.

 Johann Christoph became his youngest brother's keyboard teacher, or, at least, Johann Sebastian "laid the foundations of his [own] keyboard technique" under the guidance of his eldest brother.
 An anecdote is told by Johann Sebastian's early biographers: